 Length of suspension: 90 days.
-(If you served or are serving a suspension for Administrative Per Se, the suspension period will be the same.
+(If you served or are serving a suspension for Administrative Per Se, the suspension period will be the same.)

 Am I eligible for limited driving privileges?
-You may be eligible, if you have not been issued a probationary driver license in the past five years, and are otherwise eligible.
-NOTE: You cannot have an ignition interlock requirement.
+You may be eligible, if you have not been issued a probationary driver license in the past five years, are otherwise eligible and do not have an ignition interlock requirement.